mohamed-abdelaziz721/IEEE_Mohamed-Ahmed-Abdelaziz_cpp/README.md

 ## Pointers And Arrays
 Pointers can store address of cells of an array.
+Array is a static pointer.
 ```c++
 int *ptr;
 int arr[4] = {1, 2, 3, 4};